 Photo Credit: Alan Levine / Pxhere / CC BY 2.0

-How to Get Rid of Gophers Digging in the Lawn
+How to Get Rid of Gophers in Your Lawn

 A single gopher can dig several mounds a day.
 Imagine the damage a whole gopher family can cause to your yard.
 Gophers gnaw on irrigation lines, sprinklers, and buried cables.
 Gophers also harm your plants’ roots.
-To avoid this damage, get rid of gophers via traps, poison baits, and other methods we’ll cover below:
+To avoid this damage, here’s how to get rid of gophers in your lawn.

 The key to setting these gopher traps is finding the main runway of a tunnel, which will be near a fresh mound.

-• Wear leather gloves and stake down two traps into the tunnel facing each other.
+Stake down two traps into the tunnel facing each other.
+(Wear leather gloves to protect your hands.)

-Pro Tip: If you do not catch a gopher within two to three days, move the trap to a different tunnel.
+Pro Tip: If you do not catch a gopher within two to three days, move the traps to a different tunnel.
 You’ll have trapped your gopher(s) when no new mounds appear.

 Poison Baits